SUBMISSIONS FOR THE FALL ISSUE ARE OPEN UNTIL SEPTEMBER 30, 2019.

 The expected publication date for MHR Issue 4.3 (Fall 2019) is November 1, 2019.

 MockingHeart Review publishes three (3) issues a year.
 Submissions outside of reading periods, unless solicited, will be ignored.
-If your work has been accepted for an issue, please wait six months (one full issue) from publication before submitting again during the next open submission period.
-Always wait to hear from us regarding your submission before sending more work.
+If your work has been accepted for an issue, please wait one full issue from publication before submitting again during the next open submission period.
+Always wait to hear from us regarding your submission before sending additional work.

 ISSUES: WINTER, SPRING/SUMMER, and FALL.
-The Winter and Fall issues are themed; themes are announced just before the opening of the respective submission periods.
+The Winter and Fall issues are themed; themes are announced just before the opening of the respective submission periods, as well as on this page.
 The Spring/Summer issue is open to general submissions.

 Thank you for your interest in MockingHeart Review!
 We look forward to your work.